maunrod/lana-code-challenge/README.md

     ```sh
     $ git clone https://github.com/maunrod/lana-code-challenge.git
     ```
-2. Go to the root folder of the repository and build the package (jar file will be created in the target folder)
+2. Go to the root folder of the repository and build the package (JARs files will be created in the target folder)
     ```sh
     $ cd LanaCodeChallenge
     $ ./mvnw clean package
     ```
 3. Two JAR files will be generated in the target folder of the project.
-Use the file called _LanaCodeChallenge-1.0-SNAPSHOT-shaded.jar_ (contains all dependencies required)
+Use the file called _LanaCodeChallenge-1.0-shaded.jar_ (contains all dependencies required)

 ## Environment Variables
 In order to make the executions more flexible and customizable, some environment variables were added.